Healthy walking and Health Walks in Adur and Worthing:

 - London: Transport for London (TFL) website - Walking routes

 Further walking schemes across Sussex on other local council websites:

 - Brighton & Hove City Council website: Health walks

 - Brighton & Hove City Council website: Nordic walking and longer walks

 - Mid Sussex DC website: Walking for health

-- West Sussex County Council website: Walking and horse riding routes
+- West Sussex County Council website: Walking, horse riding and cycling routes

 - West Sussex County Council website: Public paths and the countryside